pandenic/Django_Media_review_board/README.md

-# Project "YaMDb"
+# Project "Media review board"
 ## Description
-The YaMDb project collects user reviews of movies, music, and books.
+The media review board project collects user reviews of movies, music, and books.
-The works themselves are not stored in YaMDb, you can't watch the movie here or listen to music.
+The works are not stored in a database, you can't watch the movie here or listen to music.

 The works are divided into categories such as "Books", "Movies" and "Music".
-Only the administrator can add works, categories and genres.
+Only the administrator can add works, categories, and genres.

-Grateful or indignant users leave text reviews for the works and rate them in the range from one to ten (an integer); the average works' rating is formed from user ratings.
+Grateful or indignant users leave text reviews for the works and rate them from one to ten (an integer); the average works' rating is formed from user ratings.
 A user can write only one review per work.
 Users can write comments on reviews.

-Only authenticated users can add reviews, comments and rate.
+Only authenticated users can add reviews, comments, and rates.

 The list of endpoints is specified in the redoc: